sttp-book/sttp-book/chapters/pragmatic-testing/design-for-testability.md

 the developer ends up better separating the concerns, reducing the coupling between both layers, and devising simpler flows of interactions between both layers.

-The dependency inversion principle (note the _inversion_ and not _injection_) help us in formalizing these concepts:
+The dependency inversion principle (note the _inversion_ and not _injection_) help us in formalising these concepts:

 * High-level modules should not depend on low-level modules.
 Both should depend on abstractions (e.g. interfaces).